 Understanding XXE Vulnerabilities

 XXE attacks exploit XML parsers that process external entity references within XML documents.
-When an application accepts XML input without proper configuration, attackers can define custom entities that reference external resources:
+When an application accepts XML input without proper configuration, attackers can define custom entities that reference external Resources:

 <?xml version="1.0" encoding="UTF-8"?>